intershop/devenv-4-iom/doc/03_operations.md

 * Configuration settings
 * Useful commands, etc.

-The command line client of _devenv-4-iom_ provides a very simple interface to get these information:
+The `devenv-cli.sh` provides a very simple interface to get these information:

     # Get information about IOM
     devenv-cli.sh info iom